judovana/JrdBytemanExamples/README.md

    * great for apps without debuginfo and/or obfuscated
      * ITW case
  * http://downloads.jboss.org/byteman/4.0.5/byteman-programmers-guide.html#location-specifiers + http://downloads.jboss.org/byteman/4.0.5/byteman-programmers-guide.html#rule-expressions

+ # examples
+ Each btms/\*.btm file have in header command (eg. jaav -jar EtehrnalCrashes.jar date1) which launces exemplar case.
+ You can then connect to the running example, study it and fixit.
+Each .btm file contains also rules which ccen be injected inside and which add additional stdouts or traces.
+As bonus, where possible, there are rules whch can fix the bugs in th running applications on the fly.

+ I would recommend to bmsubmit and -u rules one by one, and then in combinations, otherwise it will be hard for you to sctudy individual rules.

  * date
    * full debuginfo
    * simple info obtaining